aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/installation/customization-index.md

 -   Security Group names were designed to be identical between environments, if you want the VPC name in the SG name, you need to do it manually in the config file
 -   Adding more than approximately 50 _new_ VPC Interface Endpoints across _all_ regions in any one account in any single state machine execution will cause the state machine to fail due to Route 53 throttling errors.
 If adding endpoints at scale, only deploy 1 region at a time.
 In this scenario, the stack(s) will fail to properly delete, also based on the throttling, and will require manual removal.
 -   We do not support Directory unsharing or ADC deletion, delete methods were not implemented.
 We only support ADC creation in mandatory accounts.
--   If `use-central-endpoints` is changed from true to false, you cannot add a local vpc endpoint on the same state machine execution (add the endpoint on a prior or subsequent execution)
+-   If `use-central-endpoints` is changed from true to false, you cannot add a local VPC endpoint on the same state machine execution (add the endpoint on a prior or subsequent execution)
 -   If you update the 3rd party firewall names, be sure to update the routes and alb's which point to them.
 Firewall licensing occurs through the management port, which requires a VPC route back to the firewall to get internet access and validate the firewall license.
 -   Removing the AWS NFW requires 2 state machine executions, in the first you must remove all routes that reference the NFW, and in the second you can remove or xx out the NFW (also true for the GWLB implementation ).